Preparing a Program of Study for Master's Degrees

 When your program of study cannot be approved, either because it violates Graduate Council guidelines or because you have not satisfied certain prerequisites, both you and your committee are confronted by delays and extra work.
 In an effort to help you avoid such problems we have listed below some of the more common reasons programs are returned

-- A course listed may not have been taken for graduate credit; It may have an incomplete or grade below a C; It is more than 6 years old.
+- A course listed may not have been taken for graduate credit; It may not have an incomplete or grade below a C; It is more than 6 years old.

 - There are too many credit hours of problems or other individualized study courses listed.
 A 30-hour master's program may include 3 such hours.